Endometriosis for Parents: All Guides

 Most insurance companies require a student to complete a form every year documenting that they are a full time student.
 If they don’t complete the form, the insurance company may not cover your medical bills.
 Complete the form!

-Before your daughter leaves for college, or as soon as possible, ask your insurance company to send you a summary of your family’s benefits.
+Before your child leaves for college, or as soon as possible, ask your insurance company to send you a summary of your family’s benefits.
 You both should know the answers to the following questions:

 2. Does the policy cover out–of–state emergency services?